okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 ### Interjection

 A word added to sentence to convey emotion and is not grammatically related to any other part of the sentence.
 Example "Wow!".
+Should be avoided in academic and professional writing.

 ### Adjective